stephenrdoyle/LSHTM_ParasiteGenomics/Module_1_Artemis.md

 ***Loading an annotation file (entry) into Artemis***
 Hopefully you will now have an Artemis window like this!
-If not, ask a demonstrator for assistance.
+If not, ask an instructor for assistance.

 ![](images/module1_image3.png)